stakeme-team/story-validators-race/wave-2/submissions/tarabukinivan/submission-general-task-4.md

   <summary>3) RPC Scaner,Live Peers and Autoupgrader</summary>
 [RPC Scaner and Live Peers](https://snapshots.tarabukin.work/tools.html)

-RPC and peers are updated every 5 hours.
-The script requires you to input the height and the update version.
+RPC and peers are updated every 5 hours. <br>The script requires you to input the height and the update version.
 It creates an automatic update script to be executed once the specified height is reached.

-Script for automatic update when reaching the desired height

 ![RPC Scaner](https://raw.githubusercontent.com/tarabukinivan/story_files/refs/heads/main/images/rpcscaner.png)